OCR-D/ocr-d.github.io/projects.md

 font-specific manner with limited effort.
-In order to achieve this the project has three main objectives:The development of an online training infrastructure that allows specific models to be trained for these font groups and at the same time for different OCR software.Development of a tool for the automatic recognition of fonts in digitizations of historical prints.
+In order to achieve this the project has three main objectives:The development of an online training infrastructure that allows specific models to be trained for these font groups and at the same time for different OCR software.
+Development of a tool for the automatic recognition of fonts in digitizations of historical prints.
 In this case, an algorithm for the recognition of fonts in incunabula is first trained using the ground truth found in the Typenrepertorium der Wiegendrucke.
-In a second step the fonts are grouped according to their similarity in order to get as few groups as possible while maintaining OCR accuracy.Provision of a model repository, in which developed font-specific OCR models are made available to the public.
+In a second step the fonts are grouped according to their similarity in order to get as few groups as possible while maintaining OCR accuracy.
+Provision of a model repository, in which developed font-specific OCR models are made available to the public.